kiranma72/abdm-docs/content/1-basics/Verify_Sandbox_Access.md

 ###### Verify using Postman

 We recommened you get comfortable using POSTMAN to check various ABDM APIs like the sessions API above.
-[Click here](../postman_setup) Setup Postman, the ABDM API collection and use POSTMAN to verify your client id and secret is able to get you a session token.
+[Setup Postman ](../postman_setup), download the ABDM API collection and use POSTMAN to verify your client id and secret is able to generate a session token.

 ##### Check your JWT token